amirhossein-yousefi/Image-Captioning-BLIP/README.md

 ---

-## Extending this repo (suggested next steps)

-- Add a small CLI (Typer/Hydra) to override any config field without editing the file.
-- Swap models: try `Salesforce/blip-image-captioning-large` or BLIP‑2 for stronger zero‑shot.
-- Integrate parameter‑efficient fine‑tuning (LoRA/IA³) for smaller GPUs.
-- Export to ONNX/OpenVINO for CPU‑only inference; add a minimal FastAPI/Gradio demo.
-- Add unit tests for the collator and metric wrappers; wire GitHub Actions for lint/test.

----

 ## Acknowledgments & references

 - **BLIP paper**: *Bootstrapping Language‑Image Pre‑training for Unified Vision‑Language Understanding and Generation*, Li et al., 2022.